 Even with these drawbacks, the York Active 110 provides great value for money.
 In fact, we think it's one of the best value exercise bikes on the market at the moment.
 If you're looking for an upright bike for medium-intensity workouts that also doesn't cost a huge amount of money, it's one of our top recommendations.

 Unlike upright bikes, indoor cycles have a perimeter-weighted flywheel that's designed to more closely mimic the feel of a road.
-In this case, the flywheel is 10kg, which is heavy enough for a smooth ride and to challenge even advanced riders.
+In this case, the flywheel is 18kg, which is more than heavy enough for a smooth ride and to challenge even advanced riders.

 Considering the low price, it would be unfair to expect the same comfort and performance as more expensive spin bikes.
 With that said, it's a relatively noisy bike and the seat also isn't the most comfortable.
 The brake pads can also wear out quite quickly if you use a high resistance, so you may need to replace them at some point.

-Despite these drawbacks, the JLL IC200 is an excellent budget spin bike.
-If you want a harder workout than the uprights in this price category can provide, the IC200 is probably the best option.
-The Roger Black Manual Aerobic, which narrowly missed out on this list, is a slightly more expensive competitor with a heavier flywheel though, so this is also worth considering (click here to see all Roger Black exercise bikes).
+Despite these drawbacks, the JLL IC300 is an excellent budget spin bike.
+If you want a harder workout than the uprights in this price category can provide, the IC300 is probably the best option.
+The Roger Black Manual Aerobic, which narrowly missed out on this list, is a slightly more expensive competitor that's also worth considering (click here to see all Roger Black exercise bikes).